nicklee76/PE-GitRepo/site/cloudpassage/README.md

 ## Usage

 All interaction with the cloudpassage module can be done through the main cloudpassage class.
-The `apikey` parameter must be specified for the class to function.
+The `agentkey` parameter must be specified for the class to function.

 ```
 class { 'cloudpassage':
-  apikey => 'myapikey',
+  agentkey => 'myapikey',
 }
 ```